sillydan1/dotfiles/README.md

 # GTZs devmachine setup
 This is where I keep all my magic.
 These files expect a UNIX based system.

+Please note: I basically live all my life in the terminal - only to occasionally open `firefox`.
+If I could have a firefox rendering engine _inside_ my terminal, I would prefer that.
+This may be possible through `ghostty` or `alacritty` in the future, as they allow for direct GPU accelarated rendering.
+This means that the only real thing that I need a windowing manager for is to manage my displays, be a GPU interface and open the occasional GUI application that may be needed for drawing diagrams, viewing PDFs, playing games etc.

+This means that my real "window manager" is `tmux` - so most of this config is very focused around that workflow.

 ## Installation

 ### stow